dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 ### 6. Running Your Code

-Structured streaming in Spark processes data through a series of small **batches**.
+Structured streaming in Spark processes data through a series of small **batches.**
 When you run your program, the command prompt where we established the netcat will allow you to start typing.
 In our example, when you hit *enter* after entering data in the command prompt, Spark will consider that a batch and run the UDF.